techno-tim/techno-tim.github.io/_posts/2023-04-08-low-power-efficient-server.md

 ## Configuration

 Here is my configuration for each virtual machine on my Proxmox server.
-Please note that (as seen in this article and the vide) I did have issues getting the Windows machines to output their display to a physical monitor however Quick Sync to encode videos worked just fine.
+Please note that (as seen in this article and the video) I did have issues getting the Windows machines to output their display to a physical monitor however Quick Sync to encode videos worked just fine and I could output the display using Ubuntu desktop however I could not use Quick Sync.
+If you have a fix, let me know in the comments!

 ### pfSense